 - 8.6 The Worcestershire Green Infrastructure Strategy is a strategic document and an important first step in the planning and delivery of GI in the county.
-The aim of the WGIP is for the strategic priorities to be reflected in adopted/emerging Local Plans across the county. - 8.7 It is recommended that local councils will develop further work based on the vision and priorities established in this Strategy.
-A more localised assessment of the strategic priority areas should be undertaken by each authority. - 8.8 Historically, the district councils have worked closely with the Worcestershire GI Partnership and used the GI evidence base to inform the GI policies in their adopted/emerging Local Plans.
+The aim of the WGIP is for the strategic priorities to be reflected in adopted/emerging Local Plans across the county. - 8.7 It is recommended that local councils develop further work based on the vision and priorities established in this Strategy, to support strategic prioritisation and delivery of GI at a finer scale. - 8.8 Historically, the district councils have worked closely with the Worcestershire GI Partnership and used the GI evidence base to inform the GI policies in their adopted/emerging Local Plans.
 District Councils should continue to use the Strategy and further local analysis to inform their Local Plans.
 The incorporation of GI priorities in other planning guidance, such as SPDs and design guides, is also encouraged. - 8.9 The Strategy should be used to inform future economic development decisions at the district level.
 Other district functions such as sports and leisure or parks and countryside services should have regard to the principles and priorities identified in the Strategy.